In this tutorial, we’ll explain how to set up a static IP address on Ubuntu 18.04.

 Configuring Static IP address using DHCP

-The easiest and the recommended way to assign a static IP address to a device on your LAN is by setting up a Static DHCP on your router.
-Static DHCP or DHCP reservation is a feature found on most routers.
-In addition, it makes the DHCP server to automatically assign the same IP address to a specific network device, every time the device requests an address from the DHCP server.
-This works by assigning a static IP to the device unique MAC address.
-The steps for configuring a DHCP reservation varies from router to router and it’s advisable to consult the vendor’s documentation.
+The easiest way to assign a static IP address to a device on your LAN is by setting up a Static DHCP on your router.
+Static DHCP or DHCP reservation is a feature that we find on most routers which makes the DHCP server automatically assign the same IP address to a specific network device, every time the device requests an address from the DHCP server.
+This works by assigning a static IP to the device’s unique MAC address.
+However, the steps for configuring a DHCP reservation vary from router to router and it’s advisable to consult the vendor’s documentation.

 Netplan uses configuration files with YAML syntax.
-Then, to configure a network interface with Netplan you simply create a YAML description for that interface and Netplan generates the required configuration files for your chosen renderer tool.
+To configure a network interface with Netplan you simply create a YAML description for that interface and Netplan generates the required configuration files for the renderer tool that you choose.

-Netplan currently supports two renderers NetworkManager and Systemd-networkd.
-NetworkManager is mostly used on desktop machines, while System-network is used without a GUI on servers.
+Moreover, Netplan currently supports two renderers NetworkManager and Systemd-networkd.
+We use NetworkManager mostly on desktop machines.
+For System-network, we use it when a GUI is absent on servers.

 Configuring Static IP address on Ubuntu Server

 en[letter][number]. by default.
 The first step is to identify the name of the ethernet interface you want to configure.
-You can use the ip link command as shown below:
+You can use the following IP link command: